Pwd9000-ML/devcontainer-templates/src/github-actions-runner-devcontainer/README.md

 We need to provide the GitHub account/org name via the `'GH_OWNER'` environment variable, repository name via `'GH_REPOSITORY'` and a PAT token with `'GH_TOKEN'`.

-You can store sensitive information, such as tokens, that you want to access in your codespaces via environment variables.
-Let's configure these parameters as encrypted [secrets for codespaces](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).
+You can store these parameters as encrypted [secrets for codespaces](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-encrypted-secrets-for-your-codespaces).

 1. Navigate to the repository `'Settings'` page and select `'Secrets -> Codespaces'`, click on `'New repository secret'`. ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022/GitHub-Codespaces-runner/assets/sec01.png)